-WARNING: NEVER USE ANY LEVELING JACK SYSTEM AS A LIFT FOR CHANGING TIRES OR ACCESS TO THE UNDERSIDE OF THE RECREATIONAL VEHICLE.
-FAILURE OF THE LEVELING JACK SYSTEM WHILE A PERSON IS UNDER THE RECREATIONAL VEHICLE CAN CAUSE INJURY OR DEATH.
+WARNING: NEVER USE ANY LEVELING JACK SYSTEM AS A LIFT FOR CHANGING TIRES OR ACCESS TO THE UNDERSIDE OF THE VEHICLE.
+FAILURE OF THE LEVELING JACK SYSTEM WHILE A PERSON IS UNDER THE VEHICLE CAN CAUSE INJURY OR DEATH.

-Leveling jack systems are installed to level your recreational vehicle, and to keep the recreational vehicle from swaying when parked for camping.
-Leveling jacks were not designed as lifting systems for service access under the recreational vehicle.
-Placement of ANSI approved jack stands under the recreational vehicle is necessary prior to entering the underside of any vehicle for service.
+Leveling jack systems are installed to level your coach, and to keep the coach from swaying when parked for camping.
+Leveling jacks were not designed as lifting systems for service access under the coach.
+Placement of ANSI approved jack stands under the coach is necessary prior to entering the underside of any vehicle for service.

-Due to the varying options contained in leveling jack systems, it is recommended that you read the operation manual included with the system installed on your recreational vehicle (optional) for proper operation procedures.
+Due to the varying options contained in leveling jack systems, it is recommended that you read the operation manual included with the system installed on your coach (optional) for proper operation procedures.